Past Event: Our Fair City Virtual Conversation: In Between

 Streetscape adaptations during the pandemic have demonstrated both possibilities and pitfalls.
 Now it’s time to move from improvisation to planning.
-How can New York plot a wholesale reorganization of the way we use streets—more than a quarter of the city’s land—less as a grid of channels to sluice vehicles around and more as a collective outdoors where eating, commuting, playing, selling, working, and innumerable other activities all coexist.
-For the third session in our series, Our Fair City: Building a More Equitable New York, critic and editor Justin Davidson talks to urban designer Justin Garrett Moore, landscape architect Kate Orff, and transit expert Shin-pei Tsay about how we can reimagine our public space.
+How can New York plot a wholesale reorganization of the way we use streets, more than a quarter of the city’s land, less as a grid of channels to sluice vehicles around and more as a collective outdoors where eating, commuting, playing, selling, working, and innumerable other activities all coexist.
+For the third session in our series, Our Fair City: Building a More Equitable New York, critic and editor Justin Davidson talks to urban designer Justin Garrett Moore, landscape architect Kate Orff, and transit expert Shin-pei Tsay about how we can reimagine all those vital public spaces "in between" home and work.

 This program will take place via Zoom Webinar.
 Registrants will receive the Zoom link the morning of the event.